nodedock/nodedock/docs/README.md

 2. Use that fork as a submodule.
 3. Commit all your changes to your fork.
 4. Pull new stuff from the main repository from time to time.

-## Upgrading Laradock

-Moving from Docker Toolbox (VirtualBox) to Docker Native (for Mac/Windows).
-Requires upgrading Laradock from v3.* to v4.*:

-1. Stop the docker VM `docker-machine stop {default}`
-2. Install Docker for [Mac](https://docs.docker.com/docker-for-mac/) or [Windows](https://docs.docker.com/docker-for-windows/).
-3. Upgrade Laradock to `v4.*.*` (`git pull origin master`)
-4. Use Laradock as you used to do: `docker-compose up -d nginx mysql`.

-**Note:** If you face any problem with the last step above: rebuild all your containers `docker-compose build --no-cache`
-"Warning Containers Data might be lost!"

 ## Improve speed on MacOS